Avdpro/CokeCodes/README.md

 - **Cody**: powerful WYSWYG UI-Builder tool behind the major CokeCodes apps.

 ## Like the idea?
-Cokecodes is my hobby project.
-Although it's very simple and rough, cokecodes is indeed working and looks really promising.
+CokeCodes is my hobby project.
+Although very simple and rough, it is indeed working and looks really promising.
 My earlier web/app development tool chain is node+WebStorm, now my work is done 90% in browser.
 Hope with new incomming features, it hits 100%!
 If you like to **work in browser**, have ideas to improve, welcom to contact at: pxavdpro@gmail.com.